bglen/Equip/docs/CONTRIBUTING.md

 At a high level, [the process for proposing changes](https://guides.github.com/introduction/flow/) is:

-1. [Fork](https://github.com/pages-themes/hacker/fork) and clone the project
+1. [Fork](https://github.com/pages-themes/hacker/fork) and clone the project for each bug fix or feature
-2. Configure and install the dependencies: `script/bootstrap`
+2. Configure and install the packages and
-3. Make sure the tests pass on your machine: `script/cibuild`
+3. Test by attempting to compile: `go build`
 4. Create a new branch: `git checkout -b my-branch-name`
-5. Make your change, add tests, and make sure the tests still pass
+5. Make your change, test, make more changes, and verify that your code still compiles
 6. Push to your fork and [submit a pull request](https://github.com/pages-themes/hacker/compare)
 7. Pat your self on the back and wait for your pull request to be reviewed and merged

-**Interesting in submitting your first Pull Request?** It's easy!
+**Interested in submitting your first Pull Request?** It's easy!
 You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

-## Bootstrapping your local development environment

-`script/bootstrap`

-## Running tests

-`script/cibuild`

 ## Code of conduct

-This project is governed by [the Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+This project is governed by [our Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## Additional Resources